omise/bluepine/README.md

 #### Using `Resolver`

-This is probably the easiest way to create object attribute.
-Since it also keeps track of the created attribute for you.
-(So, we don't have to register it by ourself.
+This is probably the easiest way to create an object attribute.
+This method keeps track of the created attribute for you, and you don't have to register it manually.
 See also [Resolver](#resolver))

 ```ruby
 Bluepine::Resolver.new do